aburdenthehand/community/GOVERNANCE.md

 is a Maintainer, the Maintainers will instead designate two Maintainers to work with CNCF staff in resolving the report.

+### Off-boarding Maintainers and Mentorship

+Maintainers can voluntarily retire at any time, and should always feel that they can rely on others to continue their good work.
+When a maintainer leaves, the project loses valuable knowledge and history.

+To facilitate this process, it is encouraged that maintainers recognise when they no longer have sufficient time to give to the project and engage in a mentorship with a possible maintainer candidate from the community.
+Through this process, they can help transition some of their experience and guide the candidate through expectations of the role.

+Should a maintainer retire, it requires a majority vote of the current maintainers to reinstate them.

 ### Removing Maintainers

-Maintainers may voluntarily retire at any time.
-Should a maintainer retire, it requires a majority vote of the current maintainers to reinstate them.

 Maintainers may also be demoted at any time for one of the following reasons: